siaraa/Portfolio_project/README.md

 # Portfolio_project
 https://siaraa-portfolio-project.netlify.app/

+## General info
 Project carried out during the HTML, CSS and JS course.
+It's a simple onepage that is an example of a developer portfolio page

+## Technologies
+* HTML5
+* CSS3
+* JavaScript ES6